winningproduct/learn-portal/models/3-focus/mvp-identification.md

 - The breakdown features
   At this stage, the broad vision needs to be broken down into more tangible areas where the impact of each feature can be assessed individually.

+- Identify ROI
+  The ROI of each feature is considered by comparing the learnability against cost.
+The success criteria of the MVP will be determined by maximizing the inclusions from high learnability, low cost quadrant.

+- Roadmap
+  The selected features then needs to be placed in a MVP roadmap.

 ##References

 [What is a Minimum Viable Product?](http://ask.leanstack.com/en/articles/902991-what-is-a-minimum-viable-product-mvp)